 - If the Pay Index is systematically larger than 100.0, double-check the computations and parameters.
 Something could be wrong.

-The figure below shows a log display of a Pay Index in the last track.
+A log display of a Pay Index in the last track.
 Notice the curve filling after PI>1

-The theory that we introduced above is only applicable for clean, non shaly rocks with non conductive matrix.
+The theory introduced above is only applicable for clean, non shaly rocks with non conductive matrix.
 Otherwise, corrections must be made to take into account the excess of conductivity carried out by clay minerals.
 The Fertl (1975) water saturation approximation model for shaly sands is among the easiest to treat mathematically (α is a reservoir dependent, empirically adjusted 0.25 ≤ α ≤ 0.35 parameter):